adisri-ai/System-Design-LLD/Readme.md

 ```
 # Design Patterns used:
 Following are the Design patterns used in this project:
-1. **Factory Design Pattern** : To create an abstraction for playlist creation for the user end.
+1. **Facade Design Pattern** : To create a single point of communication
    ```
    class SpotifyApp {